zentrum-lexikographie/dwdsmor/README.md

 make -C lexicon test
 ```

-This generates sample lexica from the file lists in `lexicon/test/input/` and
+This generates small sample lexica from the file lists in `lexicon/test/input/`
-compares the outputs in `lexicon/test/output/` with pre-generated target lexica
+and compares the outputs in `lexicon/test/output/` with pre-generated target
-in `lexicon/test/target/`.
-Note that filenames in the file lists are relative to
+lexica in `lexicon/test/target/`.
+Note that filenames in the file lists are
-`lexicon/wb/`.
+relative to `lexicon/wb/`.

-In order to re-run tests with unchanged lexicon, XSLT stylesheets, and file
+In order to re-run tests with unchanged lexicon, XSLT stylesheets and file
 lists, first call:

 ```sh